RESEARCH GRANTS IN TOBACCO CONTROL

 - Researchers must be available in the country throughout the research period.

-- Short listed proposals will be reviewed by a panel of renowned researchers and program/policy advisors to identify applicants who will be invited to make presentations in front of a review panel.
+- Short listed proposals will be reviewed by a panel of researchers and program/policy advisors to identify applicants who will be invited to make presentations in front of a review panel.

 - Based on their merit, proposals will be selected for funding.